hacl-star/hacl-star/README.md

 Please consult the authors before using it in production systems.

-# Verification and Extraction
+# Installation

-To verify the F\* code, you need to install the [F\*] typechecker.

-To extract F\* code to C, you need to install the [KreMLin] compiler.

 See [INSTALL.md](INSTALL.md) for prerequisites.

 For convenience, C code for our verified primitives has already been extracted and is available in [snapshots/hacl-c](snapshots/hacl-c).
-To build the library, you need a modern C compiler (preferably GCC-7) and CMake.
+To build the library, you need a modern C compiler (preferably GCC-7).

 [INSTALL.md]: https://github.com/mitls/hacl-star/INSTALL.md
 [KreMLin]: https://github.com/FStarLang/kremlin